 On the basis of the above, the projected cash flows will be sufficient to provide the benefit payments to the Plan participants.
 Thus, the Discount Rate is equal to the long-term expected rate of return of 7.5%.
-The 2013 discount rate was also 7.5%.

 Sensitivity of the Net Pension Liability to Changes in the Discount Rate